[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 With the insights you share and reputation you build, thought leadership shapes how your stakeholders and wider industry see you.
 It's your calling card.

 With that in mind, it can't be reduced to words on a page.
-It has to reflect genuine expertise, experience, and conviction.
+It must reflect the genuine expertise, experience, and conviction needed to build a personal brand that stakeholders can trust.

 AI risks jeopardising that.